 Provisions are measured at best estimate of the disbursement of the expenditure required to settle the present obligation.
-The expense relating to any provision is presented in the Comprehensive Income Statement, net of all reimbursement.
+The expense relating to any provision is presented in the Comprehensive Income Statement, for the period, net of all reimbursement.
 The increase in the provision, due to the passage of time, is recognized as financial expense.